 We're delighted to share that we have released Version 23.2 of the Cloudize API Framework today.

 Another significant step forward included in Version 23.2 is decoupling the Cloudize API Framework from the AWS SDK.
-It is no secret that we initially built our technology on AWS infrastructure.
-While we still believe they are a brilliant choice, customers may want or need to deploy on other cloud platforms such as Azure, GCP, or elsewhere.
-Version 23.2 still depends on a secret manager to deliver the database connection parameters to the framework but now provides the ability for the API application itself to inject that dependency into the framework at startup.
-This change makes the framework cloud-agnostic and presents more choices regarding where APIs built with the framework can be deployed.
+It is no secret that we initially designed and built our technology on AWS infrastructure.
+While we still believe AWS is a brilliant choice, customers may want, or need, to deploy solutions within other cloud platforms such as Azure, GCP, or elsewhere.

 In Version 23.1, we introduced support for branch fragments within our design tooling.
 Branch fragments are incredibly powerful and allow for the definition of complex types within API contracts that can accept one of many definitions, each with its own validation rules and, most importantly, without needing to write any code.
 Version 23.2 builds on that capability by adding typed support for branch fragments within the SDK code generator.
 This is a huge step forward in simplifying the downstream integration of APIs that implement these potent but potentially complex structures.

 In addition, several technical enhancements are also included in this release.
 The framework now supports Node 20.
 The MongoDB interface has been upgraded to the new Version 5 driver, and we've upgraded to Typescript 5.
-In addition, our CloudFormation templates for well-architected API deployments now support both Intel and Graviton deployments on ECS using Fargate or EC2 clusters as capacity providers.

 Whilst this release has primarily been focused on giving customers more choices on infrastructure options to run the technology, we have continued to focus on code quality and simplicity within the code base, and test coverage remains in the mid-90s.